hernantz/blog/content/if-considered-harmful.md

 ## If you write else

 As a programmer, most of your time you will be writing `if`s.
-Not only becouse this is the main flow control structure, in C like languages, but because writing an `else` is (or shoud be) a code smell.
+Not only because this is the main flow control structure, in C like languages, but because writing an `else` is (or should be) a code smell.
 It's a trap.

 When reading code, we programmers keep a heap of variables and flow control in our heads.